 Additional Reading: Home Loan Handbook: All Questions Answered

 Benefits of having a co-applicant

-- Success rate of your loan approval could be better
+- Higher success rate of your loan approval

 - Increased eligibility can help you buy a bigger house and get a bigger loan too